vmware/vic/tests/test-cases/Group1-Docker-Commands/1-07-Docker-Stop.md

 9. Create a new container, start the container using govc/UI, attempt to stop the container using docker stop
 10. Start a new container, stop it, then attempt to restart it again
 11. Start a new container, stop it with Docker 1.13 CLI
+12. Run a new container with `sleep infinity`, then stop it

 # Expected Outcome:
 * Steps 2-8 should each complete without error, and the response should be the containerID